purveeagrawal7/Fetching-ricepuppy-API-Data/README.md

   "bacon, broccoli, cauliflower, eggs, lettuce, mayonnaise, peas, raisins, red onions, shallot, spinach, sugar, sunflower seed"
    A table will be displayed for this and will contain all the recepies for the above ingredients.

+   Data1.png and Data2.png are the 2 screenshots of the outputs for the data fetched using the first and second links respectively.